Doubleaai/bank-marketing-analysis/README.md

 H1: Job type and term deposit subscription are dependent.
 H2: Age group and term deposit subscription are dependent.
 H3: Contact method and term deposit subscription are dependent.
+H4: Housing loan status and term deposit subscription are dependent.

 Validation:
 I used Chi-square tests of independence on the feature-engineered dataset, supported by visualisations, to determine whether these variables are statistically associated with subscription rates.